jimbrend/YouTube-Floater/README.md

 ## Installation (macOS)

-Feedback, submitting any issues, and PRs welcome (especially to help track any console log issues and address the CORS (Cross-Origin Resource Sharing) restrictions!
+Feedback, submitting any issues, and PRs welcome especially to help track any console log issues and address the CORS (Cross-Origin Resource Sharing) restrictions

 **Progress:**
 🔵🔵🔵🔵🔵🔵🔵🔵⚪ 95%